fiberplane/create-honc-app/docs/src/content/docs/stack/cloudflare.md

 Cloudflare offers several managed services that can be integrated with Workers:

 #### Storage & Database Options
+- **D1**: SQLite-compatible serverless database, ideal for relational data with SQL query support.
+HONC comes with a D1 template to store data in a SQLite database.
 - **KV (Key-Value)**: A global, low-latency key-value data store, perfect for caching and small data storage needs.
-- **D1**: SQLite-compatible serverless database, ideal for relational data with SQL query support.
 - **R2**: Object storage service compatible with S3 API, suitable for storing large files and assets.

 #### Distributed System Architecture